 Positive Luxury was inspired by the ambition to influence brands to do better and to inspire consumers to buy better.
 Before founding Positive Luxury I worked as a sustainability business consultant for big mainstream brands.
-Soon, I realized that in order to change the status quo, I needed to shift to luxury brands because luxury is inherently sustainable.
+Soon, I realised that in order to change the status quo, I needed to shift to luxury brands because luxury is inherently sustainable.

 Six years ago, together with my co-founder Karen Hanton, who is a prominent entrepreneur – she is behind the online restaurant booker Toptable – we decided to approach luxury brands with our project.
 We wanted to make it easier for people to find and buy from brands that share their own values, using technology as a tool to do this.